stevekessler/civicrm-buildkit-vagrant/README.md

 #### Cividev as a MAMP/XAMPP Replacement

-Once Vagrant and VirtualBox are installed, download or clone cividev and type `vagrant up` to automatically build a virtualized Ubuntu server on your computer containing everything needed to test or develop with any combination of CMS and CiviCRM versions.
+Once Vagrant and VirtualBox are installed, download or clone cividev and type `vagrant up` (in the cividev directory) to automatically build a virtualized Ubuntu server on your computer containing everything needed to test or develop with any combination of CMS and CiviCRM versions.
 See our section on [The First Vagrant Up](#the-first-vagrant-up) for detailed instructions.

 Multiple projects can be developed at once in the same environment.
 Cividev is pre-configured with the following CiviCRM configurations: